 This special exhibition at the Andy Warhol Museum features the fascinating work of ultra-realist sculptor Ron Mueck.

 Many Pittsburgh area schools have successful programs that foster healthier eating and encourage more active lifestyles for children.
 OnQ showcases two of them.
 Guests: Dr. Mary Goessler, pediatrician and Highmark medical director; Dan Vete, physical education teacher who oversees the "Exertainment" and "Rowing Rox" programs at Sto-Rox Elementary School; Sharon Conway, director of food services for 2800 students in the Highlands School District.

 Every Friday night, LIVE at 7:30 p.m., OnQ... is OffQ!
 It’s a spirited review of the week’s hottest topics and controversial headlines.
-Host Chris Moore is joined by regular panelists Heather Heidelbaugh, Valerie McDonald Roberts, Bill Green and guest Donald Scales.
+Host Chris Moore is joined by regular panelists John McIntire, Heather Heidelbaugh, Valerie McDonald Roberts and Bill Green.

 The Highmark Foundation recently awarded $1.9 million in grants to 21 oral health programs across 49 Pennsylvania counties.
 It's to improve access to oral halth and dental care programs for low-income, rural and uninsured populations.
 OnQ's Michael Bartley shows what's at stake for the health of the poor who don't have regular access to overall care.